miracle-wm-org/miracle-wm/README.md

 See the [user guide](USERGUIDE.md) for information on how to use the miracle window manager.

 # Timeline
+The goal is to have a tiling manager that I am comfortable daily-driving by summer of 2024.

 **Proof of Concept (Due: January 15th)** Version: 0.1

 Features: